 Some of society’s biggest challenges can be addressed through catalysis: clean energy generation, environmental clean-up of air and water and sustainable manufacture.
 The CDT offers postgraduate training in Catalysis and Reaction Engineering to benefit society and to meet the current and future needs of UK Catalysis.
 This interdisciplinary programme will give students advanced knowledge of traditional and emerging catalysis disciplines, an understanding of industry and global contexts whilst teaching research and professional skills.

-The first year of the course is an MRes and is run across all three universities.
-You will then opt to do your PhD research in one of the three universities, with a supervisor in one of the other partner universities.
+The first year of the course is an MRes, this is run across all three partner universities.
+You will then opt to do your PhD research in one of the three universities, with either an industrial project or a supervisor in another partner university.
+These research projects will involve spending time in international industrial or academic labs.
 This makes your research truly interdisciplinary.
 During your research you will still have access to labs and facilities across the three universities.
+You will also engage with industry through industrial seminars, workshops, site visits and mentoring.

-In Cardiff these facilities include a dedicated social space, a newly refurbished specialist lab, as well as teaching space and facilities across three leading universities.
+In Cardiff these facilities include a dedicated research hub, a newly refurbished specialist lab, as well as teaching space and facilities across three leading universities.

 Candidates should possess a degree in a relevant subject area, such as 2:1 or higher in Chemistry or Chemical Engineering or the equivalent.
 Additionally, applicants should hold or be about to obtain a relevant postgraduate qualification such as an MChem or MSc in Chemistry, or the equivalent.